e-gineering/chrome-selenium-selector-generator/README.md

 5. Xpath

 Once those have been determined, it selects the best available unique option for selection based on the rankings above and prints the results to the console.
 The specifc @FindBy tag is also copied directly to the clipboard.

+#Setup

+1. Download and unzip.
+2. Open Google Chrome and navigate to chrome://extensions.
+3. Click the "Developer mode" check box.
+4. Click "Load unpacked extension..." and point it to the unzipped folder.
+5. The icon has now been added to your browser bar.
+Click it to turn on the selector.
+6. Right click on the page you are inspecting and select "Inspect".
+Open the console tab.
+7. Click away!